hteumeuleu/email-guidelines/README.md

 # Email Coding Guidelines

 This document aims to address several principles you can apply to code HTML emails.
-This is done in the spirit of @mdo's [Code Guide](https://www.github.com/mdo/code-guide/), @necolas's [Idiomatic CSS](https://www.github.com/necolas/idiomatic-css), @bendc's [Frontend Guidelines](https://www.github.com/bendc/frontend-guidelines) or Stack Overflow's [Email Guidelines](https://www.stackoverflow.design/email/guidelines/).
+Each guideline is objectively vindicated to comply with modern email clients and with graceful degradation in mind for others.

+This is a living document and new ideas are more than welcome.
+Feel free to contribute.

 ## HTML5 doctype